Aorta3698/dusk/src/chapters/cmp.md

 # Comparison
-Here you can find my thoughts and hopefully, a charitable description of them.
+Here you can find my thoughts on other thumb layouts and hopefully, a charitable description of them.

 ## Aptmak
 ```